TheJumpCloud/support/MDM/Custom Configuration Profiles/readme.md

 ### Chrome Custom Profile

 Chrome settings and other browser settings can be managed through a custom configuration profile.
 The Chrome profile in this example will silently install extensions.
 To create an application manifest payload.
-Select the application icon in ProfileCreator and add the Chrome profile.
+Select the application icon in iMazing Profile Editor and add the Chrome profile.
 Under the 'Extensions' settings, scroll to the "Extension/App IDs and update URLs to be silently installed:

 Each Chrome Extension has a unique ID, when entered in this payload, Chrome will silently reference that ID and install that Extension on a systems Chrome Browser.